Last updated on .

 Other Activities in Jardín

-For visitors with extra time to spend, there are several opportunities to explore the natural areas around Jardín, including ecological tours and trails, nature preserves, waterfalls, ravines, caves, and traditional fincas (plantations).
-Just like the rest of the region, the scenery is spectacular.
+For visitors with extra time to spend, there are several opportunities to explore the natural areas around Jardín, including ecological tours and trails, nature preserves, waterfalls, ravines, caves, and traditional fincas.
+Cueva del Esplendor is one of the favorites.
+To learn more about these tours, head to one of the tourism offices in town.